Want to buy a Christmas tree, but have no idea what the different types of Christmas trees are or how to choose between them?

 However, the branches are a little flimsy, and heavy ornaments will droop and look sad.
 But all is not lost!
 They’re one of the best trees for making wreaths and other holiday crafts.

-But handling the sharp, dagger-like needles requires thick gloves and cup of Christmas cheer (they’re called Scotch trees for a reason).
+But handling the sharp, dagger-like needles requires thick gloves and cup of Christmas cheer.
 It’s a shame the tree is so defensive and prickly, as the needles are great at staying on the tree even after you forget to water it for a week.
 Oh, and also it’s real name is a Scots Pine.
 Because why not.